anurag619/bus_routes/readme.md

 bus-routes
 ==========

+* A working model can be seen [here](http://busrecord.herokuapp.com/)

-the API folder stores the api that would return a json for every GET request sent in a format.
+* the API folder stores the api that would return a json for every GET request sent in a format.

 Ex: A get request to the url: " http://routes1.herokuapp.com/start/end " will return the bus number(s) that connects start and end.
 Visiting the url from the browser will give the same result.